alxgmpr/CS4330-Final/README.md

 ### Comparisons of references and values

 1) **How are values compared? (i.e. comparing two strings)**
+	* To properly compare objects in Java, one should use the `equals()` method.
+This is because the `==` operator will compare the object references, which may not be equal even if their contents are.

 ### Null / nil references